YasmineBB/curated/README.md

 As a Site User:

-- I want to be able to submit a contact form so that I can communicate with curated.
+- I want to be able to submit a contact form so that I can communicate with Curated.

 As a Site Admin: